Army Black Knights football

-The Army Black Knights football team, previously known as the Army Cadets, represents the United States Military Academy in college football.
-Army is a Division I Football Bowl Subdivision (FBS) member of the NCAA.
-The Black Knights play home games in Michie Stadium with a capacity of 38,000 at West Point, New York.
-The Black Knights are coached by Jeff Monken who is in his ninth season as head coach.
-Army claims three national championships from 1944 to 1946.
-In addition, major selectors have awarded Army championships in 1914 and 1916.
-Army has produced 24 players and 4 coaches in the College Football Hall of Fame, 37 consensus All-Americans, and 3 Heisman Trophy winners.
+The Army Black Knights football team, historically known as the Army Cadets, represents the United States Military Academy in college football.
+The Black Knights team competes in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) as a member of the American Conference.
+The Black Knights play home games in Michie Stadium with a capacity of 36,000 on the Academy grounds in West Point, New York.
+The Black Knights are coached by Jeff Monken, who has held the position since 2014.

-With the exception of seven seasons (1998–2004) where the team was a member of Conference USA, Army has competed as an independent, meaning that they have no affiliation with any conference.
-As of the 2022 college football season, Army is one of seven FBS schools whose football teams do not belong to any conference, the others being BYU, Liberty, New Mexico State, Notre Dame, UConn, and UMass.
-However, for all other sports Army is primarily a member of the Patriot League.
+Army claims five national championships, including two AP Trophies in 1944 and 1945.
+Army has produced 24 players and four coaches in the College Football Hall of Fame, 37 consensus All-Americans, and three Heisman Trophy winners: Doc Blanchard (1945), Glenn Davis (1946), and Pete Dawkins (1958).

-Three players from Army have won the Heisman Trophy: Doc Blanchard (1945), Glenn Davis (1946), and Pete Dawkins (1958).
+With the exception of seven seasons (1998–2004) when the team was a member of Conference USA, Army competed as an independent, meaning that they had no affiliation with any conference.
+They started to compete in the American Athletic Conference, now known as the American Conference, as a football-only member in 2024.
+For all other sports Army is primarily a member of the Patriot League.

-The three major service academies—Air Force, Army, and Navy—compete for the Commander-in-Chief's Trophy, which is awarded to the academy that defeats the others in football that year (or retained by the previous year's winner in the event of a three-way tie).
-Army has won nine CIC Trophies, most recently in 2020.
+Army competes with their historic rivals Navy in the Army–Navy Game, traditionally the final game of the college football regular season.
+The three major service academies—Army, Navy, and Air Force—compete for the Commander-in-Chief's Trophy; Army has won the award ten times, most recently in 2023.